IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 Infragistics Ignite UI for Angular is available as a npm package and you can add it as a dependency to your project in a [few easy steps](cli/step-by-step-guide.md).
 Choosing this approach will not require configuring npm.
 By installing this package you will start using the [Ignite UI for Angular Trial version](https://www.infragistics.com/products/ignite-ui-angular) of the product.

 >[!NOTE]
-> What does it mean to start using a one month trial version?
-It means that you will be using a version of our product with a **Watermark** part of your web view, and not that you will be using the licensed package for one month.
-Only the former is true.
+> What does it mean to start using a trial version?
+It means that you will be using a version of our product with a **Watermark** part of your web view, and not that you will be using the licensed package for a certain amount of time, for example one month.

 Infragistics Ignite UI Dock Manager Web Component is available as a separate npm package and by installing it you will start using the [Ignite UI Dock Manager Web Component Trial version](https://www.infragistics.com/products/ignite-ui-angular) of the product.